Alert Source Discuss

 EIP-170 introduced a 24KB contract code size limit to prevent potential DoS attacks, as large contract code requires O(n) resource cost in terms of disk reads, VM preprocessing, and Merkle proof sizes, all of which are not directly compensated by gas fees.
 However, this limit restricts legitimate use cases for large contracts.

-This EIP proposes a gas-based solution that allows contracts of any size while ensuring that users loading very large contracts pay gas proportional to the additional resources they consume.
+This EIP proposes a gas-based solution that allows contracts of larger size while ensuring that users loading large contracts pay gas proportional to the additional resources they consume.
 This approach aligns with Ethereum’s gas model philosophy of paying for the resources consumed.
 A new limit has been set at 256KB, so that raising the gas limit does not break assumptions in the p2p layer.

 Specification